SAP-samples/teched2022-DA261/exercises/database_explorer/ex2/README.md

     ![](images/TablesInCatalogBrowser.png)

-    Additional filters can be applied in this view by clicking on the column header and the list of columns displayed can specified.
+    *Additional filters can be applied in this view by clicking on the column header and the list of columns displayed can specified.*

-2. A create, select, or insert statement for database objects such as a table or views can be generated as shown below.
+2. A create, select, or insert statement for can be generated as shown below.

     ![](images/GenerateInsert.png)